General Insurance

 1. Check the deductions you can claim

 To start, you need to check how much you can claim as a tax deduction.
 Certain investments or expenses are tax-deductible to varying degrees.
 From your last year’s tax return, you will be able to see how much in total you can claim as a tax deduction for various things such as mortgage interest and maintenance of private vehicles, for example.
+The ATO’s deductions guide provides a comprehensive breakdown of what is and is not claimable for individual taxpayers in the current financial year.

 2. Trade down and outsource

 If you can’t claim all of your deductions, you should be able to trade them down.
 You might consider renting a room in your home or hiring a Ute and vehicle instead of buying the same item outright.
+This approach aligns with guidance published by MoneySmart on managing tax deductions, which highlights how reducing ownership costs through sharing or hiring can positively affect your net taxable position.

 3. Only spend what you earn

 Save up for the things that could see you pay less tax and make wiser insurance investments, like superannuation.
 Don’t go over your budgeted income every month if you don’t have enough money to set aside for super.
+Maintaining a disciplined budget is a foundational principle endorsed by organisations such as the National Financial Capability Strategy, which promotes financial literacy across Australia.

 4. Buy term insurance over premiums paid annually.

 The most common method of paying less tax is insurance policies with longer terms than those available today.
 Suppose you can afford to pay upfront for a longer term.
 In that case, you will not only avoid paying premiums over the life of your policy, but it will also allow you to pay less tax annually as the government uses an average of 10 years to measure your taxable income.
+According to Canstar’s life insurance research, term life insurance remains one of the most cost-effective coverage options for Australian families.

 5. Contribute to a retirement fund.